INTRODUCTION TO SUKIYAKI

 There are two styles of cooking methods for Sukiyaki.
 The Kanto style and the Kansai style.
 The Kanto-style sukiyaki is a beef pot style made by boiling under a warishita, subsequently, Kansai sukiyaki is a “baking” style in which they baked the meat first, and then add sugar and soy sauce.
 The essential ingredients and seasonings are almost the same, but the cooking method gives each taste and taste.

-Kanto-style Sukiyaki’s ingredients include soy sauce, mirin, cooking liquor, sugar, dashi, etc., and boil it at once including the meat and vegetables.
+Kanto style Sukiyaki’s ingredients include soy sauce, mirin, cooking liquor, sugar, dashi, etc., and boil it at once including the meat and vegetables.
 The Kanto style, in which locals boiled all the meat and ingredients in a pot.
 It is refer to as “beef pot” instead of “sukiyaki” until the Great Kanto Earthquake, and that is probably the reason why the “pot” looks better in the Kanto style.
+For more detail on Kanto-style sukiyaki, check here.

-Additionally, the Kansai-style Sukiyaki focus on grilling the meat first then seasoning it with soy sauce or sugar.
+Additionally, the Kansai style Sukiyaki focus on grilling the meat first then seasoning it with soy sauce or sugar.
 Afterward, adding vegetables and adjusting it with sake or water without using warishita.
 Thus, this kind of cooking method is the origin of “sukiyaki.”
+For more detail on Kansai-style sukiyaki, check here.

 There are seven (7) standard ingredients for the Sukiyaki recipe.
 First is the Negi (green onions), cabbage, yaki-tofu, konjac, shirataki noodles, shiitake, crown daisy, and fu (either roasted-fu or fried-fu).
 There are also four (4) ingredients selected as those with “Excellent cost performance.”
 Namely, pork and chicken, bean sprouts, Chikuwa, and Hanpen.
 Consequently, the beef that is ideally used for Sukiyaki is Wagyu beef.
 This Wagyu beef has the top three brands including Matsusaka Beef, Kobe Beef, and Omi Gyu (Omi beef).
 You can also use Iga beef, Saga beef, Shiraoi beef, Shinshu beef, or even Hida Gyu (Hida beef) as the beef for sukiyaki.